dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

 ```
 For more information about CDI/xml, see the Configuration Description Protocol documents: [Standard](http://openlcb.org/wp-content/uploads/2016/02/S-9.7.4.1-ConfigurationDescriptionInformation-2016-02-06.pdf) and [TechNote](http://openlcb.org/wp-content/uploads/2016/02/TN-9.7.4.1-ConfigurationDescriptionInformation-2016-02-06.pdf)
 ### Matching MemStruct
 The matching C++ struct{} MemStruct consists of some fixed system variables, and node variables matching the xml.
-It is included in the MemStruct,h file, and is coded as:
+It is included in the **MemStruct.h** file, and is coded as:
 ```
 typedef struct //__attribute__ ((packed))
 {